Skip to content

 • Updated the Article model to include an isPublished, publishedAt and category field.

-• Updated the ArticleImage model to reference the Article model instead of the Note model.
+• Updated the ArticleImage model to reference the Article model instead of the Article model.

 • Migrated these changes to the database.